9 sustainable food projects for your university

 (6) Avoid and improve packaging

-A major issue with catering is also always the packaging of products.
+A major issue with catering is always the packaging of products.
 Often people focus on reducing the amount of packaging, switching from plastic to paper and switching from disposable to non-disposable cutlery.
 These measures can be very helpful, but are not always the right choice.

-It is usually more important, for example, to use mono-stream recycable packaging (made from only one type of material) and to have recycling facilities close by.
+It is usually more important, for example, to use mono-stream recyclable packaging (made from only one type of material) and to have recycling facilities close by.
 (It is generally better to use plastic if it gets recycled than to use paper that is not recycled – see their GHG emission conversion factors).

 It may also be better to use sustainable disposables from companies like vegware instead of switching to reusables.
 You can find more tips of how to boost recycling at your university in our previous blogpost on recycling.